mlflow/mlflow/docs/source/projects.rst

 Execution on Docker containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can run projects inside Docker container instead of conda environments.
-In order to do that you need to specify the ``docker_env`` and ``dockerimage`` atributes in MLProject as described bellow.
+In order to do that you need to specify the ``docker_env`` along with ``image`` attributes in MLProject as described below.
 It simply mounts the local directory of the project as a volume inside container in ``/mlflow/projects/code`` path.

 .. code::

     docker_env:
-        dockerimage: mlflow-run-image
+        image: mlflow-run-image

 Iterating Quickly
 -----------------